dynatrace-ace/data-access-and-partitioning-codespaces/docs/index.md

     This means that you should be able to access Account Management with the user details provided via slack

-11. Grab client id, secret and account URN, save it temporarely with you
+11. Grab client id, secret and account URN, save the values temporarely with you

 12. Click finish, and with all the collected data, format them as follows: